syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Columns.md

 ## Resizing

-The [`allow-resizing`](https://help.syncfusion.com/api/js/ejgrid#members:allowresizing "allow-resizing") property enables the grid to set the width to columns based on resizing the grid column manually.
+The `allow-resizing` property enables the grid to set the width to columns based on resizing the grid column manually.

 ### Resizing modes

-[`e-resize-settings.resizeMode`](https://help.syncfusion.com/api/js/ejgrid#members:resizesettings-resizemode "e-resize-settings.resizeMode") mode is used to change the resizing modes.
+`resizeMode` property of `e-resize-settings` is used to change the resizing modes.
 It indicates whether to define mode of resizing.

 <table>